 Exposing your puppy to new situations benefits both you and your pet.
 Your dog will be less likely to develop unwanted behaviors and be more willing to try different things, such as swimming.
 A life vest is a must-have before you head to the water.
 We suggest getting your pup used to wearing it before the swimming lesson.
 Let your pet focus on one experience at a time.

 You should begin at the shallow end of the pool or lake first.
-Remember that putting its feet in the water for the first time is something new in itself.
+Remember that putting their feet in the water for the first time is something new in itself.
 It’s also essential to minimize distractions.
 Go someplace where it’s quiet, preferably with no other pets around the area.
-Then, let your dog explore its surroundings on its time.
+Then, let your dog explore the surroundings on their time.
 Don’t rush your pup to go into deep waters to avoid a negative experience.

 Liking the Water

 So, we know Rottweilers can swim and that they can learn if you take the correct approach.
 The next question is whether they will like it or not.
-There are two things going in its favor: your pup’s eagerness to please and its intolerance of heat.
-If your pet senses your pleasure with its new skill, it will likely enjoy it just as much as you.
+There are two things going in their favor: your pup’s eagerness to please and their intolerance of heat.
+If your pet senses your pleasure with their new skill, they will likely enjoy it just as much as you.

 The coolness of the water is another attractive lure, particularly on warm summer days.
 Your pup will soon learn to associate the comfortable feeling with the water because of their keen intelligence.
 You may find that your pet isn’t unlike that Labrador Retriever splashing around in the lake!